Reference

 Supported surfaces

-Full factory-preset mapping — CC numbers + per-control action
+Full factory-preset mapping: CC numbers and per-control action

 | Control | CC | Action |